 Basic pay for reserve flight attendants is 78 hours.
 For Lineholders it is 71 hours.
 No matter how many hours you have been assigned to, you will at least receive the basic pay according to those hours.

-The basic hourly pay per flight hour (in 2018)
+The basic hourly pay per flight hour (effective from December 2018)

 (depening on the seniority):